rvanasa/wantwords-service/README.md

 `GET /api/random/:key/:amount` - generate a bunch of random objects.

-`POST /api/source/:key` - retrieve the source code for the given list.
+`GET /api/source/:key` - retrieve the source code for the given list.

 `POST /api/choose` - evaluate the script provided in the request body.